(link to Contents Page) The Crime Dossiers

 1st April 1938

-However, by the time the two friends had reached their third dossier, 'The Malinsay Massacre' (1938), they were already running out of steam.
+However, by the time the two friends had reached their third dossier, 'The Malinsay Massacre' (1938), they were perhaps running out of steam.
 Here, the physical clues are cut down to a minimum, and much reliance is placed on newspaper cuttings and printed matter.
 The only 'real' item of evidence is one of the 'poison' tablets containing arsenic sent to Colin Raeburn.
 Beneath this is the amusing message: 'Note to readers: The poison has been extracted from this tablet'.
 Whether this was added for health and safety reasons or to warn would-be murderers not to bother using it is not clear!
-The key to the mystery is virtually on the first page, but it's doubtful if many readers noticed it, and it's probable that most would-be detectives simply tore open the sealed solution in desperation, having completely failed to solve the murder.
+The key to the mystery is virtually on the first page, but one might wonder if many readers noticed it, and it's conceivable that some would-be detectives tore open the sealed solution, having failed to solve the murder.
 Wheatley and Links also fell out briefly over the photographs for this dossier.
 Having written the story, Wheatley went on holiday, leaving Links to arrange the photography.
 Although the mystery is set in an ancient Scottish castle, Links allowed the photographs to be taken in the Carlton Hotel in London.
-On his return, Wheatley was furious to find that the photographs were completely inappropriate, but by then it was too late to do anything about it.
+On his return, Wheatley considered the photographs were inappropriate, but by then it was too late to do anything about it.

 (Herewith The Clues image)